junqilu/GEVALIris/README.md

     * For debugging in a step-by-step manner, run each macro or press the corresponding key in order.
 4. Enjoy your high-speed analysis!

+Watch the live demo of GEVALIris works here: https://youtu.be/aysFCivxEpw?t=1

 ## Code behaviour explanation